Frequently Asked Questions - Ravencoin

-- Some mining software such as ccminer require the arguments to be in a certain order to work properly.
+- Some mining software, such as ccminer, requires the arguments to be in a certain order to work properly.

 The confirmations required are determined by the coin and serve to prevent funds from being used before being reasonably sure that they are valid and won't be orphaned.
 MintPond has no control over the number of confirmations required.
 In order to give funds earlier, MintPond would need to loan coins either from its own reserve or from the balance of other miners who have been encouraged to keep their coins in the pool via high payout fees.
 Since MintPond is not a bank or a lender, we do not award coins before they're available.

 Rewards come from blocks mined.
 When a block is found your share of its reward is added to the "Unconfirmed" value in the Miner panel.
 When the block is confirmed the pool transfers your share of the reward to your "Balance".
 If the block is orphaned the pool loses the reward and the value is removed from "Unconfirmed".
 If your balance is 0 it's because a block has not been found yet and/or the block has not yet been confirmed and the reward amount is still immature.